piratfm/eti-tools/README.md

   and follow the instructions

-* [libzmq](http://zeromq.org) - optional: for ZeroMQ output of NI-to-HTTP converter (possible re-mux of ETI-streams containing DAB/DAB+ streams).
+* [libzmq](http://zeromq.org) - optional: for ZeroMQ output of ni2out-converter (possible re-mux of ETI-streams containing DAB/DAB+ streams).
 Uncomment it in `Makefile` if this option is needed (see below).

+  For Debian (incl.
+Ubuntu and derivates)

+      sudo apt-get install libzmq3-dev

 Installation
 ----------------